 I honestly don’t think I ever visited my plot without seeing something I hadn’t seen there before.
 The number of species I found was astounding, even as someone who studies and touts the diversity of prairies.
 I could put together an impressive photo portfolio consisting only of the various fly species of flies I photographed.
 I also became engrossed by the growth and survival of individual plants, and felt emotionally affected when all four stiff sunflower blossoms in my plot were attacked by swarms of tiny beetles as soon as they opened.
 Most of all, the rhythms and patterns of prairie life became more apparent to me than they ever had been before.
 I became intently aware of what was blooming, what was about to bloom, which tiny creatures had newly emerged on the scene, and who was eating whom as a result.

 Apart from the impressive biological diversity I observed, I was also stirred by how much beauty I discovered within the confines of a square meter of prairie.
 I photographed a lot of flowers from a lot of angles, but I also found myself admiring the graceful downward curve of Maximilian sunflower leaves, the colorful feathery anthers of grasses, and the glowing backlit patterns of leaf veination.
-The world of what deserved my attention as a photographer got much bigger, despite working within a tiny area.
+The realm of what deserved my attention as a photographer got much bigger, despite working within a tiny area.

 I was already knowledgeable and passionate about prairies before starting this project, but I was still deeply moved and inspired by what I found within a single square meter.
 Far from the drab patches of grass many people imagine them to be, prairies are vibrant and dynamic ecological communities, consisting of complex webs of interacting organisms.
 There is abundant beauty in prairies, and while you might have to look closely to see some aspects of it, you also don’t have to go far to find it.
 I hope this project helps inspire people to explore prairies near them, and to help ensure that prairie ecosystems remain diverse and healthy well into the future.